bentomhall/nih-system/homebrewery/world/player-options.md

 - Perform complex tasks (pull levers, speak messages (pre-recorded), etc) for 10 minutes.
 During this time, it is considered to have a strength score of 10.

 #### Absorb Charge
-At 10th level, you’ve improved your Aether Engine to the point that it can rapidly draw in aether under the right circumstances.
+At 10th level, you've improved your Aether Engine to the point that it can rapidly draw in aether under the right circumstances.
 When you are targeted by a spell or ability that deals cold, fire, force, lighting, or radiant damage and allows a saving throw for half damage, you can activate your AE as a reaction.
 If you do so, you take half damage if you fail the saving throw and none if you succeed, and your AE gains aether charge equal to half its maximum.
-This charge can exceed its normal maximum, but any extra unexpended charge is lost when you finish a long or short rest.
+This charge can exceed its normal maximum, but any extra unexpended charge is lost when you finish a short or long rest.
 Once you use this ability, you cannot do so again until you finish a long rest.
 \page
 ### Improved Charged Strike
 Once per turn when you hit with an attack, you can deal an additional 2d8 lightning damage.
 This stacks with Charged Strike.
 Starting at level 17, the damage from this increases to 3d8 and the damage from Charged Strike increases to 2d8 +1d8 for every aether charge spent after the first.